NathanY3G/rp2040-pio-emulator/README.rst

 Limitations
 ===========
-1. Emulates a State Machine within a PIO block and not an entire PIO block.
+1. Emulates a State Machine within a PIO block and not an entire PIO block

 2. Limited set of operations supported: